Meeting and surpassing all audience expectations every day.

 Here's the thing.

-And that's her frame of reference here when she's talking Clinton Mafia.
+And that's her frame of reference here when she's talking Clinton mafia.

 But the Clintons aren't sitting over there naked.

-They've got their own APO research.
+They've got their own OPPO research.

 That's all they do is collect it.

-And I think they probably have collected a bunch of stuff to as you say, maybe threaten Biden.
+And I think they probably have collected a bunch of stuff to, as you say, maybe threaten Biden.

-I'm not sure they had to.
+I'm not sure they had to, but it could have.

-But regardless, they've got some insurance policy in place to make sure that something doesn't happen this year like happened in 2007 with Obama.
+But regardless, they've got some insurance policy in place to make sure that something doesn't happen this year like happened in 2007 with Obama, who came out of the blue and just shocked and surprised everybody.

 Barb, thanks for the call.